 Cubs' Willson Contreras: Heads to bench

-Contreras is hitless in his last three games, though his season line remains an excellent .296/.402/.568.
-Victor Caratini will start behind the plate.
+Contreras' two-hit night Monday broke a six-game hitless streak in which he struck out in over half of his plate appearances.
+Despite the small blip, his season slash line remains quite good at .291/.398/.564.
+Victor Caratini will fill in behind the plate.

 More News